Updated: Dec 22, 2022

 Your doctor must inform you of your medical condition and the potential benefits of various treatments.
 In addition, numerous medicines have " side effects, " so your doctor should advise you of any significant risks associated with medical treatment.

-You may benefit from more than one treatment, and various people have varied opinions on which is most effective.
+You may benefit from more than one treatment, and various people have varied opinions on the most effective.
 Your doctor cannot make your treatment decisions for you; they can only inform you of the options accessible.
 Therefore, your decision will rely on your priorities.

 What If I'm Too Sick To Make Any Decisions?